 Radon is formed naturally in the soil and then rises and passes through the ground surface.
 Radon gas normally dissipates quickly into the atmosphere and therefore does not represent a danger to health.
 But when radon penetrates into enclosed spaces such as residences or mines, radon can reach high levels and represent health risks to those present.
 The extent of health risks depends on exposure i.e. on radon levels and exposure time to such levels, in addition to the fact that a combination of long-term exposure to radon and tobacco smoke increases such risks.
-The Swedish Radiation Safety Authority (SSM) estimates that approx. 500 people die of lung and tracheal cancer caused by radon each year in Sweden.
-The average risk to Swedes is therefore greater than the risk of dying in a traffic accident.
+The Norwegian Radiation and Nuclear Authority (DSA) estimates that approx. 370 new cases of lung and tracheal cancer are caused by radon each year in Noway.
+Lung cancer has a high mortality rate.

 The easiest and least expensive thing to do is to measure radon using track film detectors.